GRVKMR2003/Microservices_Springboot/README.md

-# Microservices with Spring Boot
+# Microservices with Spring Boot with modern features

 ## Overview
 This project demonstrates the implementation of microservices architecture using Spring Boot.
 It covers various aspects of microservices such as service discovery, circuit breaker, API gateway, and inter-service communication.